alspdx/HAL-9000-Communication-Port/README.md

  * Example input: Hello HAL
  * Example output: "I think you know what the problem is just as well as I do.
 This mission is too important for me to allow you to jeopardize it.
 Please enter a numerical value, Dave."

-Count up to the provided number.
-* Example input: 3
-* Example output: [1, 2, 3]

 Print a special message if the number contains a 0.
 * Example input: 0
-* Example output: "Beep"
+* Example output: ["Beep"]

 Print a special message if the number contains a 1.
 * Example input: 1
-* Example output: "Boop"
+* Example output: ["Beep", "Boop"]

-Print an extra-special message if the number contains both a 0 and a 1.
+Print the number if it is not a 0 or a 1.
-* Example input: 01
+* Example input: 2
-* Example output: "Beep-Boop"
+* Example output: ["Beep", "Boop", 2]

 Print a special error message if the number is divisible by 3.
 * Example input: 3
-* Example output: "I'm sorry, Dave.
-I'm afraid I can't do that."
+* Example output: ["Beep", "Boop", 2, "I'm sorry, Dave.
+I'm afraid I can't do that."]

+Print an extra-special message if the number contains both a 0 and a 1.
+* Example input: 10
+* Example ouput: ["Beep", "Boop", 2, "I'm sorry, Dave.
+I'm afraid I can't do that.", 4, 5,  "I'm sorry, Dave.
+I'm afraid I can't do that.", 7, 8, "I'm sorry, Dave.
+I'm afraid I can't do that.", "Beep-Boop"]

 ## Setup